-I just returned from a trip to South Carolina.
-And of course I brought back some South Carolina peaches to share and to eat.
+I had just returned from a trip to South Carolina.
+Following my tradition I brought back some South Carolina peaches to share and to eat.

 Ever since I can remember, my family always loved South Carolina peaches.
 There is just something about their juicy, sweet, peachy goodness, that sets them apart for me from all other peaches.
 (I have to interject here that some parts of Georgia and at least western parts of North Carolina grow the same peaches.)
 Since I grew up in South Carolina I will just talk about SC peaches.
 I love SC PEACHES!!